 "It's weird, because Krewella released a lot of content that was heavily centered around partying, but our parents didn't really talk about it with us," Jahan admits.
 The Yousafs got lucky.
 "There are two types of immigrant parents," says Saha.
 "There's the type that is completely oblivious to anything happening, and there's the type that are on your shit.
 I have the latter kind."

 "My dad was like, 'I see there's a molly problem at these festivals,' " Saha elaborates.
 The son of two physicists, he knew he was not going to get away with pulling dual identities on his parents, so instead he just came clean.
 "I try to be as open with them as possible," he says.
 "I told my parents I smoke weed.
-Now that it's slowly becoming legalized, they don't really care anymore, especially after [Emmy-winning celebrity doctor] Sanjay Gupta gave the co-sign a few months ago.
-I even told my parents that I had tried molly.
-I tried to explain to them that it wasn't like every single weekend.
-I'm not one of those kids."
+Now that it's slowly becoming legalized, they don't really care anymore, especially after [Emmy-winning celebrity doctor] Sanjay Gupta gave the co-sign a few months ago."

 This theme of parents loosening up with age is actually pretty common among desi producers.
 Take Krewella's dad, for instance: "Our dad comes to our shows, says Yasmine.
 "He loves them!.
 He's done EDC three years in a row.
 He stays up until 5AM with us.
 He loves Martin Garrix.
 Backstage at Coachella, he went up to him and was like, 'I'm Krewella's dad!'"